tbs-ualberta/TBS-Image-Processing-and-Control/image_processing/README.md

 - Every program in this package relies on the output of the C++ program defined in the kinect_pub package, which reads in data from the Xbox Kinect V2 and publishes it to various ROS topics.
 - The image display, saving, and processing programs can be run once the above described C++ program is running, as they only rely on data published by that program.
-- The mask display program relies on data published by the processing program, so should only be run after the processing program has started.
+- The mask display and obstacle avoidance programs rely on data published by the processing program, so should only be run after the processing program has started.

+Note: for easiest operation, use the launch files provided in the "launch" directory.
+Some of these also have parameters which can be changed to change their behaviours.
+For more information see the launch files.